Jopchumba/aboutme/README.md

 ---
 <div align="center" width "50">
-You have finally discovered my Github profile.Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.
+You have finally discovered my Github profile.Please feel free to clone/fork projects, Raise issues and submit PRs if you think something could be better.
 Ask me anything
 <a href="https://github.com/Jopchumba/aboutme/issues"><b>here</b></a><br>
 or <a href="mail:jopchumba@gmail.com"><b>email</b></a> me.